 DAZN Is Most Popular With Younger Audiences

 DAZN is most popular among 18-25-year-olds in terms of brand awareness.
-8.98% have heard of DAZN, over half would consider using the brand, and over a third actually prefer using DAZN over their direct competitors.
+Of the 8.98% that have heard of DAZN, over half would consider using the brand.
 Impressive results considering DAZN only launched in the UK very recently.

 7.30% of millennials in the UK have heard of DAZN, which is slightly lower than Generation Z. The values for brand consideration, preference, and usage are very similar.